SirBergue/PyCraft/README.md

 -  Make a push to your branch: `git push origin my-feature`.

 ## :memo: License
-This project is under the MIT license.
+This project is under the GPLv3 license.
 See the [LICENSE](https://github.com/SirBergue/PyCraft/blob/master/LICENSE) for more information.

 ---